 These wellness practices change the game on when, where, and how team members work.
-Companies are using what they learned this past year, when those perimeters were dictated by the pandemic.
+Companies are using what they learned these past two years, when those perimeters were dictated by the pandemic.
 While some companies have implemented firm post-COVID return to work plans, others are slowing the transition back to physical offices or experimenting with how to define a work week.
 They’re trying new programs for the well-being of their people.

-Many of these initiatives launched in 2021, and they are already impacting individual corporate cultures, as well as changing the way we think about work at-large.
+Many of these initiatives are already impacting individual corporate cultures, as well as changing the way we think about work at-large.

 And, employees supported by their companies are expressing their thanks publicly and amplifying company values.
 Ultimately, the companies that best support their employees and guard against burnout are best positioned to keep those people in a global climate of turnover.